camilovietnam/dailyproblem/README.md

 - Go

 ----
 This repository was created on: July 10, 2020.
+Just because I don't add a new solution everyday does it mean you should also be lazy.
+What are you doing reading this?
+Go program something!